unicode-org/last-resort-font/README.md

 ### Copyright & Licenses

+The use of the *Last Resort* font is covered by the terms of the [SIL Open Font License, Version 1.1](https://scripts.sil.org/OFL) license.

 Copyright © 1998-2023 Unicode, Inc. Unicode and the Unicode Logo are registered trademarks of Unicode, Inc. in the United States and other countries.